 If you don’t pay your credit card bill at all, you will likely get charged a late fee, lose your grace period, and have to pay interest at a penalty rate.
 Your credit score will also go down if you fall at least 30 days behind on a credit card bill payment.
-If you continue to not pay, your issuer may close your account, though you’ll still be responsible for the bill.… read full answer
+If you continue to not pay, your issuer may close your account.
+But you’ll still be responsible for the bill.… read full answer

 If you don’t pay your credit card bill for a long enough time, your issuer could eventually sue you for repayment or sell your debt to a collections agency (which could then sue you).
 But it’s not all or nothing with credit card payments.
 It’s an entirely different story if you simply pay the minimum amount required.

 Why you should pay at least the minimum payment:

 If you always pay at least the minimum required by your due date, your account will remain in good standing and you won’t have to face late fees, penalty rates or credit score damage.
 You’ll just have to pay interest on the remaining balance at your card’s regular rate.

 Here’s what happens if you don’t pay your credit card: